vercel/next.js/docs/testing.md

 After all the configuration, your project is now ready to run your tests.
 Follow Jests convention by adding your tests to the `__tests__` folder in your project's root directory.

-Add a simple test to check if the `<Index />` component successfully renders a heading:
+For example, we can add a test to check if the `<Index />` component successfully renders a heading:

 ```jsx
 // __tests__/testing-library.js